bluejsx/bluejsx.github.io/src/components/article.md

 ---

 ### Features
-- Component Based Development!
+- Component Based Development
-- JSX syntax!
+- JSX syntax
-- NO complex framework!
+- NO complex framework
 - NO virtual DOMs!
 Just use your familiar HTML DOMs!
 - No Re-rendering by its framework, easier for developers to understand the behavior
 - Less Learning Difficulty than React
-- Just use your JS skills!
 - If you want to change DOM attributes or texts, JUST SET THEM BY YOURSELF!
 - TS support